 - Training will be available annually or as needed.

 - Information technology services will upload student and staff data.
 Data will be uploaded to the district electronic notification system daily from the student and human resources information systems.

-- Building principals will routinely review the district electronic notification system log file.
+- School principals will routinely review the district electronic notification system log file.
 The daily log file will include a list of student names/staff names and inaccurate phone numbers.
-Building principals should assign staff to correct errors in the student information system.
+School principals should assign staff to correct errors in the student information system.
 Updated staff information should be sent to the human resources department.

 - All schools will implement attendance messaging.

 - Emergency, outreach and attendance messages will be recorded and delivered in English or the primary language spoken in the student’s home whenever possible.
 Translations in Spanish must be provided.

 - Outreach messages will be recorded by the superintendent, school principal, the director of community relations or the administrator for information technology services.